9660794-crazy/Robotics-team-2/README.md

 Starter 10/21 Noah kergaye
 i was member C and i contributed a lot to the team with my ideas and I helped to adjust our robot accordingly.
 Liam Greene I was member A and planned the future for our bot and sketched it out.
+Grant helped me with as member B and we also started building a google doc with future plans and potential tests etc.
+Shun was member D and aided in building, he will implement code when the motors are set.